fastforwardlabs/mdff22report/src/05-experiments.md

 | Number of negative samples | 1 | 19 | 3 | 7 |
 | **Number of Trials** |  |  |  | 539 |

-#####[Table 1: This table shows the main hyperpar
-ameters we tuned over.
+[Table 1: This table shows the main hyperparameters we tuned over.
 For each one, we show the starting and ending values we tried, along with the step size we used.
 The total number of trials is computed by multiplying each value in the Configurations column.]

 Above, we detail the hyperparameters we considered, the values we allowed these hyperparameters to assume, and the total number of trials necessary to test them all in a sweep.
 If we want to find the best hyperparameters for our dataset, we’ll need to do quite a bit of training—more than 500 different hyperparameter combinations!
 We _could_ set up our own code, constructing several nested loops to cover all of the possible parameters—or perhaps we could use sklearn’s GridSearch.
 However, there’s an even better solution.